geode-sdk/docs/tutorials/modify.md

 };
 ```

 This will result in the modification getting called twice when you press the newly created button, then the original function will be called.
+(MyBrokenClass::onMoreGames -> handler -> MyBrokenClass::onMoreGames -> handler -> MenuLayer::onMoreGames)

 ## Not supplying the correct signature